mcnutty26/music-get/README.md

 # music-get

 One of the (many) music server implementations for UWCS.
 While the other options out there may be shinier, music-get is intended to be an easily maintainable alternative prioritising simplicity over extra features.
 Playing works on a round robin system - each bucket contains at most one item queued by a single IP.

-The back end binds to port 8080.
+##Documentation
+See the [wiki](https://github.com/mcnutty26/music-get/wiki) for more information on how music-get works.

 ##Setup
 * create config.ini in bin, and have it contain the admin password